 No need for hearing aids: Orcas have exceptional hearing ability.
-Humans perceive sound in a range of 0.02-17 kHz whereas orcas can hear in a range of 0.5-125 kHz.
+Humans perceive sound in a range of 0.02-17 kHz whereas orcas can hear in a range of 0.5 to 125 kHz.
 Their sound perception is believed to be through their fat-filled lower jaw and also the soft tissue and bone surrounded the ear.
 The jawbone conducts sound waves through the jaw to the middle ear, inner ear, and then to hearing centers in the brain via auditory nerves.

 Rubbing beaches: Northern resident orcas exhibit a behavior not shown by the southern residents.
 They have identified a number of pebble-strewn shallow waters and beaches where they swim into the very shallow waters, even beaching themselves, to rub their body against the pebbles, often for a long period.
 The reason for this unique to the northern residents behavior is unknown.